Five Digitally Vulnerable Areas You May be Overlooking in Your Business

 Similar to copy machines, fax machines contain hard drives that store data from each document they transmit, which should be securely destroyed by a certified vendor at the end of the machine’s lifecycle.

 - Routers.
 Whether you use a wired or wireless router, if it is not configured properly, it could pose potential security risks.
 Pirates using your internet connection can not only slow down your connection, they can also gain access to your confidential information.
 Password protect your router to encrypt the connection and prevent outsiders from logging in.
 You should also turn off broadcasting in your router settings to prevent others from seeing your network’s name.
 Additionally, change the admin password immediately after purchase to prevent hackers from finding common manufacturer passwords on the Internet.

 - Mobile devices.
 Mobile devices enable employees to work from virtually anywhere at any time, allowing greater flexibility and productivity.
-According to Juniper Research, the number of employee-owned smartphones and tablets used in businesses will reach 350 million by 2014.
+According to Juniper Research, by 2014, the average number of mobile devices accessing an organization’s network will reach 3.3 per employee.
 Businesses must put bring your own device (BYOD) and mobile device policies in place to protect against the potential risk of a stolen or missing mobile device.
 An effective policy should include training programs to address mobile liabilities, and heightened security measures such as remote wipe, which allows a company to remotely delete the data from the device as soon as they are notified it has been stolen or lost.

 “Businesses face many risks of data breaches,” added Ponemon.
 “It is important to be aware and prepared for the risks that are most often overlooked to maximize the security of your business information.”

 Cintas is the first North American AAA NAID-certified and PCI DSS compliant document management provider.
 It provides cost-effective document shredding, storage and imaging programs.
 Its services are designed to provide businesses with data privacy and security, compliance with regulatory requirements and greater control and access to information.